Natalie S. Rizkalla-Kamel

 Natalie is an active member of the IP community, and participates in writing on new developments in intellectual property law.
 She is also serves on the committees of several professional associations, including the Intellectual Property Institute of Canada, the Canadian Bar Association (Intellectual Property Section), and the International Trademark Association.
 She also sits on the CLE Board, and is vice-chair of the International Action Group of the American Bar Association (Intellectual Property Section).

 In 2017, Natalie was named a Lexpert "Rising Star: Leading Lawyer Under 40" for being at the top of the legal profession in Canada, as well as in recognition of her professional achievements and contributions to the community.
-She is consistently ranked as a World Intellectual Property Review (WIPR) Leader, and was most recently ranked on the 2021 edition of Legal 500 Canada.
+She is consistently ranked as a World Intellectual Property Review (WIPR) Leader, and was most recently ranked in World Trademark Review 1000 (2021), the Canadian Legal Lexpert Directory (2021) for Intellectual Property and Intellectual Property Litigation, and the 2021 edition of Legal 500 Canada (Cannabis).

 Prior to joining Gowling WLG, Natalie received an MSc in Civil Engineering from Queen's University, under a National Sciences and Engineering Research Council of Canada (NSERC) scholarship, and worked as a structural engineer.
 She is licensed as a Professional Engineer (PEng) in Ontario.